 Section 1.
-Reviews for Career NTTF will include: (1) regular reviews associated with contract renewal; and (2) promotion reviews.
-If a bargaining unit faculty member seeks promotion in a year when a contract review is due, only a single review must be completed.
-The decision on whether to promote and the decision on whether to renew, however, must be made independently.
+Reviews for Career faculty will include regular reviews associated with) performance and promotion.
+If a bargaining unit faculty member seeks promotion in a year when a performance review is due, only a single review is required.

 Section 2.
 Policies and Procedures.
-The faculty in each department or unit that employs NTTF will develop written procedures and criteria for NTTF, which must comport with the general guidelines in Section 4 of this Article.
-Each department or unit's promotion process will include a promotion review committee which should include Tenure-Track and Tenured faculty and, where possible, NTTF at or above the rank sought by the candidate.
+The faculty in each department or unit that employs Career faculty will develop written procedures and criteria for Career faculty, which must comport with the general guidelines in Section 4 of this Article.
+Each department or unit's promotion process will include a promotion review committee which should include Tenure-Track and Tenured faculty and, where possible, Career faculty at or above the rank sought by the candidate.
 Each policy will include a process for reviewing the performance of any Pro Tem faculty employed by the department or unit.
 Each policy will also address whether internal and/or external reviewers will be included in the review and promotion process and how internal and/or external reviews will be conducted.
 If reviewers external to the unit or university are included, they should be reviewers who can present a knowledgeable and objective evaluation of the candidate and his or her qualifications.
 Internal and/or external reviewers must be asked to base their evaluation and judgment on the criteria in use by the academic department or program.

-The faculty in each department or unit will begin the process of developing a written policy setting forth the procedures and criteria for NTTF review and promotion, by first considering any input provided by the department or unit head, dean, vice president, Provost, or designee.
+The faculty in each department or unit will begin the process of developing a written policy setting forth the procedures and criteria for Career faculty review and promotion, by first considering any input provided by the department or unit head, dean, vice president, or the Office of the Provost.
 The faculty will submit their recommended policy to the appropriate dean, unit head, or designee for review.
-The dean, unit head, or designee will document and discuss any revisions they make to the policy with the faculty before submitting his or her recommended policy to Academic Affairs or the Vice President for Research and Innovation, as appropriate, who will have final authority to establish the policy for each department or unit.
-If the dean, unit head or Academic Affairs or the Vice President for Research and Innovation materially alters the faculty-recommended policy they will provide a written explanation for the change(s) to the faculty in the department or unit.
+The dean, unit head, or designee will document and discuss any revisions they make to the policy with the faculty before submitting their recommended policy to the Office of the Provost or the Vice President for Research and Innovation, as appropriate, who will have final authority to establish the policy for each department or unit.
+If the dean, unit head or Office of the Provost, or the Vice President for Research and Innovation materially alters the faculty-recommended policy they will provide a written explanation for the change(s) to the faculty in the department or unit.
 The department or unit head, dean, vice president, Provost, or designee may initiate changes to established policies by informing the appropriate faculty of the change being considered, thereby initiating the process described in this Section.